junxit/us-congress-bills-111/metadata.md

 - 2009-05-21 — Introduced in House
 - 2009-05-21 — Introduced in House
 - 2009-05-21 — Referred to the House Committee on Transportation and Infrastructure.
+- 2009-05-22 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2009-07-30 — Committee Consideration and Mark-up Session Held.
+- 2009-07-30 — Ordered to be Reported by Voice Vote.
+- 2009-07-30 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2009-09-08 — Placed on the House Calendar, Calendar No. 105.
+- 2009-09-08 — Reported by the Committee on Transportation.
+H. Rept.
+111-247.
+- 2009-09-08 — Reported by the Committee on Transportation.
+H. Rept.
+111-247.